Molly Clare Wilson teaches and practices human-centered design. She has lived in Berlin, Germany since 2015.

 She holds a master’s degree in Learning, Design, and Technology from Stanford University, and a bachelor’s degree magna cum laude in History of Science from Harvard University.

-You can find her on Twitter @mollyclare or email her at firstname.lastname@example.org.
+You can find Molly on Twitter @mollyclare or email her at email@example.com.

 I’ve always left a trail of projects behind me related to teaching, learning, and design.
-I took a community ed Photoshop class when I was 10 and promptly tried to teach anyone else around me who would listen.
+I took a community ed Photoshop class when I was 10 and promptly tried to tell anyone else around me who would listen about how layer blending works.
 I organized my homemade doll clothes in a Filemaker database.
 I made colorful diagrams of the structure of Bach’s Mass in B Minor for a 5th grade presentation.
 I consider myself incredibly lucky to have figured out what to do with this impulse to synthesize, organize, create, and help others understand the world in a new way.

 I studied history of science at Harvard, which is basically about structures and sociologies of knowledge.
 How do we know what we know, and how do we organize and communicate it?
 During my studies, I paid for books and food by learning HTML/CSS/JS and hand-coding websites that I am definitely not going to show anybody ever again, so don’t even ask.
 But hey, skills are skills, and this hacker mentality has served me well.